AdobeDocs/audience-manager.en/help/using/features/audience-marketplace/marketplace-data-providers/marketplace-create-manage-feeds.md

 ## Discounts for Data Providers {#concept_A31D926BBA0743BCB7160C7F571930FD}

 In [!UICONTROL Audience Marketplace], discounts let you reduce the published price of a data feed for individual subscribers.
 You can offer discounts to subscribers who have submitted a subscription request or to subscribers who have requested details about a data feed.
-Discounts apply to CPM and flat rate feeds.
+Discounts apply to [!DNL CPM] and flat rate feeds.
 Discounts can be helpful when you want to provide subscription incentives for new customers or to reward customer loyalty.

 ## Apply Discounts to a Data Feed {#section_78B92438EF424B328A4A339236F76D6A}